-As far as all those electric mantle clocks with the wooden case made in the early 1900's, no luck.
-They are no longer made so we do have some alternate movement ideas.
-This is described in another section and could save the clock from the town dump.
+In the early 80's there were electric mantle clocks with wooden cases.
+Unfortunately there is no hope for these units.
+They are no longer in production, however there may be alternate movement ideas available.
+This description is in another section and could save the clock from the town dump.

 An electric clock hand solution

 It is pretty easy to modify high torque quartz movement hands to fit.
-They work good on the Hansen electric clock motors.
-All that is required is to file the minute hand hole some with a needle file.
-Make it so it will fit on the hand shaft of the Hansen unit, the hour hand will fit fine.
+They have proven to work fairly well on the Hansen electric clock motors.
+So, simply file the minute hand hole with a needle file.

 The obsolete antique electric clock